8 Home Buying Myths You Need to Move Past

 Maybe you’re on an income-driven repayment plan.
 Prior to this change, lenders would calculate one percent of your loan balance.
 But now, they can use your existing payment, as long as it isn’t zero.
 This could be the difference between mortgage approval and denial.

-Bottom line: having student loan debt could be in your favor.
+Home buying fact: having student loan debt could be in your favor.
 It may improve your DTI, so you qualify for a better loan program or interest rate.
 Though it may seem overwhelming to add on any more debt, you have to remember your home will build equity.
 That equity can eventually be used to pay off high-interest debts like student loans, personal loans, or credit card debt.

 *New guidelines mentioned above are specific to Fannie Mae programs and do not apply to FHA, VA, CHFA loans, etc. Be sure to consult with a loan officer or mortgage consultant to learn more about student loan debt and DTI ratio as they relate to mortgage approval with your specific loan program.

-5. Your credit score needs work
+5. Your credit score needs to be perfect

-If your credit score needs work to buy a home, chances are it needs work to rent a home.
+Your credit score does not have to be perfect to buy a home.
+Though keep in mind, If your credit score needs work to buy a home, chances are it needs work to rent a home.

 According to a Rent Cafe study, the average credit score for renters in San Francisco was 724.
 Those rejected from renting had a 611 score.
 Boston is even tougher, with an average approved score of 737 and an average rejected score of 667.
 Now compare this with what it takes to buy a home.
 FHA loans allow credit scores as low as 600 and down payments as low as 3.5 percent.

-Bottom line: poor credit challenges both renters and homeowners alike.
+Home buying fact: poor credit challenges both renters and homeowners alike.
 Work on strengthening your credit.
 When you feel it’s getting healthier, consult with a lender that doesn’t pay its employees a commission.
 That way, you’re getting guidance into the right loan program.
 And, you’re living in a place of your home — so you don’t have that annual competition like you may experience when renting.

 You’re off to a great start now that you’ve dispelled these home buying myths.
 Take the next step by calling the salary-based mortgage consultants at American Financing.
 We can walk you through loan programs and can help you get mortgage pre-approval, which will give you a clear idea of how much mortgage you can afford.
-We can even connect you with a local, award-winning real estate agent.

 Stop renting, and get started on your path to homeownership today!